daattali/beautiful-jekyll/course-descriptions/DSCI_512_alg-data-struct.md

+---
+title: DSCI 512
-# DSCI 512: Algorithms and Data Structures
+subtitle: Algorithms and Data Structures
+---

 ## Short Description
 How to choose and use appropriate algorithms and data structures to help solve data science problems.
 Key concepts such as recursion and algorithmic complexity (e.g., efficiency, scalability).